zzzprojects/Eval-SQL.NET/README.md

 ```

 ##### Flexible
-You can use in your expressions almost the full C# Syntax
+You can use in your expressions almost the full C# language
 - C# Operators
 - C# Keywords
 - C# Objects